rackerlabs/support-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

 have any images in ORD to share!)

-A customer can tell if they don't have access to the ORD region by looking in the Control Panel &mdash; it won't show up as an option in the Region dropdown on either the Server List or Create Server pages.
+A customer can tell if they don't have access to the ORD region by looking in the Control Panel - it won't show up as an option in the Region dropdown on either the Server List or Create Server pages.
 API users can look directly in their service catalog.